 First, follow a few simple steps:

 - Eat a variety of whole foods, such as fruit, vegetables, whole grains, and low-fat dairy.

 - Get 30 minutes of exercise most days.

 - Don't smoke.

-After you've laid this vital foundation, here are five nutrients often added to functional foods that may also help keep your heart healthy.
+Once you've made those a habit, these five nutrients, often added to functional foods, may also help keep your heart healthy.